Kapoowe-ai/LLM-VC-Discord-Bot/README.md

 ## Prerequisites

 - Node.js and npm installed
-- A Discord Bot Token
+- A Discord Bot Token (aka go to https://discord.com/developers and make a bot)
 - Access to OpenAI compatible APIs for STT (Speech to Text), LLM, and TTS services (for fully local, checkout `whisper-asr`, `ollama` and `kokoro`)
 - If you wish to use timer and alarms, you need a `alarm.mp3` and `timer.mp3` files in the `sounds` folder.